wechange-eg/cosinnus-core/docs/hierarchy.rst

 Mixin the hierarchy tree
 ========================

-Your list view should add the `HierarchyTreeMixin` to its base classes.
+The list view should add the `HierarchyTreeMixin` to its base classes.
 This would give you a method `get_tree` to get a hierarchical tree of the objects given as its argument: